This Geillis fingerless gloves pattern will allow you to practice a 4-stitch cable and the finished mitts will look

 I wanted to share with you another free knitting pattern that has been inspired by the TV show Outlander.

-This pattern is featured in my Outlander collection, you can see the other patterns here – Outlander Patterns.
+This pattern is featured in my Outlander collection, where you can see patterns form all seasons of the show.

-Claire is seen wearing a range of fingerless gloves, from cabled patterns to simple garter stitch knits.
+Geillis is seen wearing a range of fingerless gloves, arm warmers and capelets from cabled patterns to simple garter stitch knits.

 They are also in many neutral colours, from shades of grey to browns.